 RHONY Bethenny Frankel and Million Dollar Listing New York’s Fredrik Eklund are hands down two of my favorite Bravo celebrities.
 Their bold and funny personalities are almost as big as their respective empires (and net worth).
 So when I saw they were starring in the new show Bethenny and Fredrik (a truly unexpected and creative name), I was more excited than the time I had a dream Andy Cohen wanted to be my sugar daddy.
 Who doesn’t love a good real estate show with some sassy stars, especially with one who gets (understandably) turned on by marble?

 Since I personally love these two Bravolebs so much, I’d watch them in an infomercial about grass seed or tax returns because I know they’d somehow make it interesting.
 In this new Bravo series, Bethenny and Fredrik partner up to design and renovate NYC properties, laugh, fight and picnic with construction workers.
 But six episodes in, I’m still not entirely sold on Bethenny and Fredrick.
-Here are the three main improvements needed:
+In my completely unqualified and not so humble opinion, here are the three main improvements needed:

 - The half hour format is the wrong format.
 With everything this show is trying to portray, from real estate to the two stars’ personal lives, 30 minutes is simply not enough time for all of the drama to unfold.